didia/didia.me/content/posts/2021-07-02-how-to-keep-learning-while-working-part-3-the-learning-tax-approach.md

 ### Did it work ?

-I have been using the learning tax approach since early 2020.
+I have been using the learning tax approach since January 2020.
 I still have some weeks where I am unable to use the full 4 hours per week of learning, especially when I work on tasks with a lot of pressure.
 I always tend to sacrifice my learning hours.
 But, I have made it a point to be more disciplined because I know that proactive learning is one of those things that are usually not urgent but still very important.

 Using this approach has helped me get better and better at my job.
 I have learned to be a better mobile developer and technical lead.
 I have used these hours to learn more about what my colleagues who were not software developers did.
 This helped me developed better working relationship with them.

 ### The danger of wanting more